abhishekjakhar/cracking-javascript/docs/scope.md

 - It does not log 20 because at the creation phase of JavaScript the variable `bar` has been assigned the value of `undefined`, this process is called hoisting.
 It is at the execution phase the variable `bar` will be assigned value of 20, but when we execute our code line by line we execute `console.log(bar);` before `var bar = 20;`, due to this reason `undefined` is logged.

 ## What is Temporal dead zone(TDZ)?

+In ES6, accessing a let or const variable before its declaration (within its scope) causes a ReferenceError.
+The time span when that happens, between the creation of a variable’s binding and its declaration, is called the temporal dead zone.

+The reaon TDZ exists is not because of let, it is because of const.
+Think about const being attached inside of a block scope.
+Imagine if const initialized itself to undefined.
+And then on line 1 of the block you did console.log of that variable and you saw it undefined, and then later you saw it with value 42.
+Technically, that const would have two different values at two different times, which academically violates the concept of a const.
+So they said we have to prevent you from accessing a variable earlier in the scope then when it's been assigned one and only one value, so that you can't observe it in that intermediate state.